 Cascades Gardens for Meditation and Wellbeing.

-This blog is an attempt to reach out to garden visitors and fellow “spiritual pilgrims” to share information on issues of spiritual and physical wellbeing.
+This blog is an attempt to reach out to garden visitors and fellow “spiritual pilgrims” to share information on gardening for wellbeing, mental health and meditation gardens.
 Sometimes I just want to express my feelings about life.
 I welcome the contribution and thoughts of others.

 The garden is based on the principles of Japanese gardens and Buddhist philosophy.
 It is designed as a garden for meditation and spiritual wellbeing, a place with a profound sense of peace to relax and reflect.